Obama calls for 'Master Teachers' to help schools

 “We’re not just fighting for better education here.
 We’re fighting for our country.
 If we want to keep good jobs in this country, we know we need a much better educated workforce, and so many of the skills that are in demand right now are in the STEM areas,” Duncan said.

-Hunter, who chairs the House Subcommittee on Early Childhood, Elementary, and Secondary Education, said existing educational programs needed to be narrowed down and strengthened.

-“It doesn’t make much sense to be adding taxpayer dollars where there’s already significant overlap and duplication,” he said.

-Obama, facing a tough re-election bid in November amid a balky economy, has emphasized math and science education as one of the keys to a robust economic recovery.
-He has said he wants to prepare 100,000 additional science and math teachers over the next decade.
+Obama, facing a tough re-election bid in November amid a balky economy, has said he wants to prepare 100,000 additional STEM teachers over the next decade.
+(Reporting By Samson Reiny; Editing by Daniel Trotta and Vicki Allen)